Chapter 5

 Teams were selected.

-Yathi grinned ear to ear when his big brother Kozik stepped forward with his ikanabe, Ingwabi.
+Yathi grinned ear to ear when his big brother Kozik stepped forward with Ingwabi.

 Dokuk leaned over Eku and Yathi’s shoulders to whisper, “Azik and Kizma do not have a chance.”

-Though the izik-kosa were more familiar with an ax and applied precise cuts, they soon fell behind, mostly due to the sheer might of Kozik.
+Though the izik-kosa were more familiar with an ax and applied more precise cuts, they soon fell behind due to the sheer might of Kozik.

-It was clear the izik-kosa were overmatched when a shout came from the back of the crowd.
+It was clear the izik-kosa were overmatched, when a shout came from part of the crowd at the top of the incline.

 “Out of the way,” a stern voice commanded.

-The contest momentarily halted as Lume lumbered through the crowd like a bull elephant making its way to a watering hole.
+The contest momentarily halted as Lume lumbered through like a bull elephant making its way to a watering hole.

 Yathi’s father was known for two things: being Tiuti’s most highly skilled izik-kosa, and for his size.